 - terminating a contract for amenities or services where that contract has run for more than 5 years

-- commence an action on behalf of the strata company in a court or the Tribunal
+- commence an action on behalf of the strata company in a court or tribunal

 - authorising a person to sign documents on behalf of the strata company, the council or an officer of the strata company

-- perform a function declared in the regulations to not be performed by a strata manager
+- perform a scheme function declared in the regulations as something that should not be performed by a strata manager.